CrucibleMC/Grimoire-legacy/README.md

 ### How to Install?

 * 0 - Notice that grimoire will work in both server and client side.
-But, almost all of our Grim-Patchs are for ServerSide Only!
+But, almost all of our Grim-Patches are for ServerSide Only!
 * 1 - Download [Grimoire](https://github.com/CrucibleMC/Grimoire/releases).
 * 2 - Put it inside the mods folder.
 * 3 - Start the server, so the coremod can create a folder alongside the 'mods' and 'config' folders called 'grimoire'.